francis-chris5/threeP.games/README.md

-I forgot to list all the dependencies as I was making this, but I know that in addition to the core Python API I at least used:
+I forgot to list all the dependencies as I was making this at first, the full list will be coming, but I know that in addition to the core Python API I at least used:

 <blockquote>